 Giving up a seat at the table to make room for new voices isn’t just happening proactively, it’s also being forced upon some companies that have let racist behavior go unchecked.
 Executives who have mistreated employees of color have been removed from their positions in industries such as media and tech.

 This reckoning has been compared to the Me Too movement, although only time will tell how similar they end up being.
-But with any luck, these oustings will continue as long as leaders abuse their power and mistreat employees due to their identity.
+With any luck, these oustings will continue as long as leaders abuse their power and mistreat employees due to their identity.

 While it’s unfortunate that people of color have had to work in negative environments and that this change had to happen in this way, it is still a net positive that there is now more room for more diverse leadership.
 Cutting ties with the old guard leaders in such public ways will necessitate hard conversations about bias and eradicating racism that need to be happening in order to give Blacks representation in corporate America.